-A. Mι ultiple choice questions

-1. APEDA regulates

-(a) import of milk products (b) export of milk products

-(c) Both (a) and (b) (d) None of these

-2. Majority of milk produced in India is handled by

-· · ·

-(a) cooperatives(b) private milk vendors

-(c) government agencies

-(d) big milk processing companies

-3. Which state produces maximum quantity of milk in

-India?

-(a) Uttar Pradesh (b) Madhya Pradesh

-4. (c) Punjab (d) Haryana Which of the following states has the highest per capita

-т. milk availability?

-(a) Uttar Pradesh (b) Madhya Pradesh

-(c) Punjab (d) Haryana

-5.

-production in India is about

-(a) 25 per cent (b) 49 per cent (c) more than 60 per cent (d) None of these

-(c) more than 60 per cent (d) None of these

-В. Fil ll in the blanks

-1. Per capita milk availability in India in the year 2015-16 was

-2. The share of goat milk in the total milk production in India is about per cent.
+A. Mu altiple choice questions 1.
+APEDA regulates (a) import of milk products (b) export of milk products (c) Both (a) and (b) (d) None of these 2.
+3. (a) cooperatives (b) private milk vendors (c) government agencies (d) big milk processing companies Which state produces maximum quantity of milk in India?(a) Uttar Pradesh(b) Madhya Pradesh(c) Punjab(d) Haryana 4.
+Which of the following states has the highest per capita milk availability? (a) Uttar Pradesh(b) Madhya Pradesh(c) Punjab(d) Haryana 5.
+The contribution of buffalo milk to the total milk production in India is about (a) 25 per cent (b) 49 per cent (c) more than 60 per cent (d) None of these B. Fil l in the blanks 1.
+Per capita milk availability in India in the year 2015-16 was 2.
+The share of goat milk in the total milk production in India is about per cent.
 3. The livestock sector contributes significantly in terms of nutritional security and

-C. Ma ark true or false
+C. Mark true or false

-1. In India, the maximum quantity of milk is sold to the market in the form of milk products.

-2. Per capita milk availability in India is 100 grams.

-3. Dairy provides seasonal income to the farmers in India.

-4. India is the biggest consumer of dairy products in the world.
+- 1. In India, the maximum quantity of milk is sold to the market in the form of milk products. - 2.
+Per capita milk availability in India is 100 grams. - 3.
+Dairy provides seasonal income to the farmers in India. - 4.
+India is the biggest consumer of dairy products in the world. - 5.
+A majority of dairy farmers in India raise animals on a small scale.

-5.